[I have returned this article to its original form, moving all updates to the top, and clarified some of the language.]

 I am left thinking that if we pressure all the officials with

-consciences who have done wrong out, we will be left with only the conscienceless.
+consciences who have done wrong out, we will be left with only the conscienceless and the moral prigs.
 And to all the angry women who want Franken to resign: who would you rather have in the Senate: Al Franken or some Minnesota version of Roy Moore or Joni Ernst?
 Do you believe that a hearing of Franken in the current Senate would be anything but an attempt to rerun the Clinton impeachment hearings?

 Not a very happy conclusion, no.